• Chateaubriand

 On a cooked lettuce continuation and lastly a dish of petit pois, bacon, carrots and lettuce, finished with vinegar, butter, Dijon mustard and fresh mint, the pink slices of this beef then gently draped upon top and it is certainly a celebratory dish to welcome the return of spring."

-In our experience there isn't a standout breed.
-Native breeds including Dexter, Highland and Belted Galloway can all yield amazing beef.
+When it comes to flavour, texture and overall quality, there isn’t a single standout breed.
+Native cattle such as Dexter, Highland and Belted Galloway can all produce outstanding beef.
 However, the breed is only the starting point.
-Other important factors include the farming system, feed and age of animal.
-We favour slightly older animals that have had the chance to slowly mature on high quality grass and haylage.
-The best beef occurs when all of the above factors are as they should be.
+Other important factors include the farming system, the animal’s diet, and age at slaughter.
+At Swaledale, we favour slightly older animals that have matured slowly on high-quality grass and haylage.
+The best beef is always the result of all these elements working together.

 Ingredients

-Grass-fed, heritage breed beef slow-grown to maturity on the lush, green pastures of the Yorkshire Dales.
-Dry-aged on the bone for >28 days.
+Grass-fed, heritage breed beef, slow-grown to maturity on the lush green pastures of the Yorkshire Dales.
+Dry-aged on the bone for over 28 days.

 Cooking advice